DAAD scholarships for postgraduate studies in Germany: architecture

 Note that all documents must be in PDF format.
 Please provide German or English translations for documents submitted in Ukrainian.

-Apply via DAAD online portal.
+Apply via the DAAD online portal.
 Upload all the documents except for work samples.

-If your application is successful, you will receive a link to upload your work samples to the DAAD media database by 28 October.
-Please upload all the files till 7 November.
+If your application is successful, you will receive a link to upload your work samples to the DAAD media database by 27 October.
+Please upload all the files by 7 November 2023.

 - This programme only funds projects in the area of design and planning.
 Other DAAD scholarships are available for the field of history of architecture or applicants with a scientific project.

 - You should apply to a German university yourself.
-Choose a state-funded or state-recognised university and keep an eye on a due date.
+Choose a state-funded or state-recognised university and monitor the due date.

 - This scholarship programme does not cover tuition fees.
 If you choose a master’s programme that has one, you will have to cover it yourself.